Pacific Debt Relief Company Logo

 • What is the difference between a credit score and a FICO score?

-A credit score is a general term for any three-digit number calculated from your credit history.
-A FICO score is a specific type of credit score calculated using Fair Isaac Corporation's proprietary scoring models.
-FICO scores are a credit score type frequently used by lenders.
+FICO Score vs. Credit Score: A credit score is any three-digit number based on your credit history.
+FICO score is a specific type, calculated using Fair Isaac Corporation's models, frequently used by lenders.

 • Why do I have different credit scores between bureaus?